infrabel/gnap-map/README.md

 #### Configuring layers

-Two types of configuration are supported, and can be combined: *static* configuration, which is set in a `config` block and can thus only use other providers and constants, and *dynamic* configuration, which is set in a `run` block and can thus also use other services.
-Other than that, there is no difference between the two: both ways should provide an object, where each property represents a layer.
+Two types of configuration are supported, and can be combined: *static* configuration, which is set in a `config` block and can thus only use other providers and constants, and *dynamic* configuration, which is set in a `run` block and can thus also use other services:

+- `setLayerConfig` is set **at config time**, on the `layerConfigProvider`.
+- `setLayerConfigDynamic` is set **at run time**, on the service.
+    - **Attention**: The dynamic layer configuration cannot be injected the `mapManager` service, since this would cause a circular reference.

+There is no difference between the two: both functions take one argument, which is an object, where each property represents a layer.
 The property name is the key of the layer and should be the same as its `itemType` property.
 All layer properties are discussed [in the wiki](wiki/layer-properties).
 (TODO)

-- `setLayerConfig` is set **at config time**, on the provider.
-- `setLayerConfigDynamic` is set **at run time**, on the service.
+Static and dynamic layers and properties are merged; so even for one layer, you can specify some static properties, and some dynamic ones (most commonly the display functions).
+In case a property is specified in both, the dynamic property takes precedence.

 #### Using the layers service